Date of Award

 Scholarly Commons Citation

 Alqushayri, Dhafer Fayez, "Cybersecurity Vulnerability Analysis and Countermeasures of Commercial Aircraft Avionic Systems" (2020).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 519.